 Get | Retrieves the value of provided key | Get(key) |

-NCache supports both synchronous and asynchronous operations.
-Synchronous operations are crucial for sensitive updates where you have to ensure that the operation you performed has taken place before you proceed further.
+Moreover, NCache also allows you to cache data with metadata, JSON objects, data structures, and more.
+Additionally, NCache supports both synchronous and asynchronous operations.
+Synchronous operations are generally used when you have to ensure that the operation you performed is completed before you proceed further.
 In other words, such operations are sequential.
 On the other hand, Asynchronous operations are more flexible and performed in the background while the control is sent back to the client immediately.

-It is important to note that, all NCache SDK client objects and APIs are thread-safe and independent of each other.
+In such cases, it is important to note that all NCache SDK client objects and APIs are thread-safe and independent of each other.
 This ensures that reusing client instances is always safe, even across threads.

 Types of Operations in NCache

-All the operations performed on single key-value pair are categorized as atomic operations.
-Hence, such operations require one cache call per item.
-Assuming that you have an e-commerce application, and you want to add a new product to the cached stock, fetch and update its value, and then remove it from the cache with NCache CRUD APIs.
+All operations performed on a single key-value pair are categorized as atomic operations.
+Such operations, therefore, require one cache call per item.
+For example, if you have an e-commerce application, and you want to add a new product to the cache, fetch and update its value, and then remove it from the cache.
+This is how simply you can do it with NCache CRUD APIs.

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 |

 Asynchronous operations are more flexible and performed in the background while the control is sent back to the client immediately.
-You can use this functionality in your e-commerce application to the fullest where lesser critical operations like updating the description of a product need to be performed.
-Changing the basic information doesn’t necessarily need to be tracked, not on high priority anyway.
+You can use this functionality in your e-commerce application to the fullest when performing less critical operations like updating the description of a product.

 NCache supports multiple asynchronous overloads to perform atomic operations.
 Let’s see how you can use AddAsync